Happy National Sleep Awareness Month!

 Another alternative would be the Loom and Leaf Firm.
 The foams used may feel even a little firmer than the Alexander Signature, but they use more comfort foam overall, so I’d say the L&L is a better match, spec-wise, to the Contour Elite.

 The Cloud Supreme is on the softer end.
 It’s a mid-range model in the Cloud lineup, which uses a softer memory foam on top of the support layers.
-The Alexander Medium feels quite similar to me.
-The specific layers of foam are a little different, but the overall result is very close, and the Alexander is better than half the price.
+The Puffy Lux feels quite similar to me.
+The specific layers of foam are a little different, but the overall result is very close, and the Puffy is better than half the price.

 The Flex Supreme is another hybrid mattress, but this one has more of the soft Tempurpedic foam in the top layer, which makes it feel softer overall.
 The Brooklyn Bedding Signature Hybrid Mattress has a few different firmness options.
 The one that translates the most here is the “soft” option.
 It is a pretty good match for the Tempur-Flex.
 The feeling is not identical, however.
 The Tempurpedic foam has a slightly different reaction time than the foam the Brooklyn uses.
 This could be a good or bad thing depending on how much you like that particular feature of Tempurpedic foam.

 The Contour Elite is very firm, but still uses a rather thick layer of comfort foam.
 In Tempurpedic terms, it’s firm with a high “Tempur-Adapt level.”
-The Alexander Signature Medium uses a similar design philosophy.
+The Puffy uses a similar design philosophy.
 It uses a lot of layers of firm foam above the support layer, and gives a fairly similar feel to the Contour Elite.